 The title of the article is, Why don’t cost-benefit results count for more?
 The case of Norwegian road investment priorities.
 Published in Urban, Planning and Transport Research an open access article.

-The starting point is that the benefit/cost ratio is virtually uncorrelated to the likelihood of a Norwegian classified road project entering the list of investments selected for the National Transport Plan.
+To begin, the benefit/cost ratio is virtually uncorrelated to the likelihood of a Norwegian classified road project entering the list of investments selected for the National Transport Plan.
 The purpose of the article is to explain what pushes cost-benefit results into the background in the prioritization process.

-The overall contribution of the article is to offer a comprehensive explanation why professional and political authorities in Norway set road-building priorities diverging massively from those suggested by cost-benefit analysis.
+We explain why professional and political authorities in Norway set road-building priorities diverging massively from those suggested by cost-benefit analysis.